3devo/ChildbusBootloader/PROTOCOL.md

 ------------
 The bootloader is intended to allow uploading an application into flash and to start it.
-The intention is that on *every* startup, the master uploads an application (with the slave taking care to prevent an erase-write cycle if the same application is uploaded twice).
+The intention is that on *every* startup, the master uploads an application (with the child taking care to prevent an erase-write cycle if the same application is uploaded twice).
 For this reason, the bootloader has no timeout value and does not start the application unless explicitely instructed.